 Request for Benefits: See Claim Form.

 Request for Review: An appeal to the Commissioners to review and reconsider a decision made by a Deputy Commissioner.

 Residual Market: The residual market (also known as the assigned risk market) serves as a coverage source of last resort for employers who are unable to locate commercial workers’ compensation coverage with a voluntary market insurance carrier.
 Residual markets require insurance carriers writing specific coverage lines in a given state to assume the profits or losses accruing from insuring that state's residual risks in proportion to their share of the total voluntary market premiums written in that state.
 The residual market ensures that coverage is available to all risks.
 For Virginia, NCCI is the Commission’s designated agent for overseeing the Residual Market.
 Applications for the residual market are handled by several insurance carriers that bid to handle the market for Virginia.

 Restrictions: See Work Restrictions.

-Return to Work (RTW): A release by the injured worker’s treating physician indicating they are able to return to work at the pre-injury wage or is able to return to pre-injury work.
+Return to Work (RTW): A release by the injured worker’s treating physician indicating they are able to return to work at the pre-injury wage or return to pre-injury work.

 Show Cause: An order of the Commission directing an individual to appear on a certain date to show cause or explain why the Commission should not issue a specific order or make a certain finding.
 Example: to show cause why an employer with no workers’ compensation coverage should not be assessed a monetary penalty for failure to insure for workers’ compensation.